How ‘Saved’ Became Bob Dylan’s Most Listenable Born-Again Album

-Bob Dylan’s 1979 album, Slow Train Coming, surprised everybody by declaring that he had become a born-again Christian.
-And while many suspected that it was just another of his unpredictable left turns, he nonetheless double-downed with its follow-up, Saved, which arrived on June 23, 1980.
+Bob Dylan’s 1979 album Slow Train Coming surprised everybody by declaring that he had become a born-again Christian.
+Many suspected that it was just another of his unpredictable left turns, but he nonetheless double-downed with its follow-up, Saved, which arrived on June 23, 1980.

-But where Slow Train Coming suffered from the stodgy tastefulness of guitarist Mark Knopfler and drummer Pick Withers, both Dire Straits members and both seemingly out of their element, Saved relies on the keyboards of R&B veteran Spooner Oldham and ace session drummer Jim Keltner.
-The result is looser, with a more authentic gospel feel -- particularly on “Covenant Woman” and the rollicking title track -- that makes it Dylan's most listenable album of his "born-again trilogy."
+Slow Train Coming suffered from the stodgy tastefulness of guitarist Mark Knopfler and drummer Pick Withers, both Dire Straits members and both seemingly out of their element.
+Saved instead relied on the keyboards of R&B veteran Spooner Oldham and ace session drummer Jim Keltner.

 Saved was originally came with cover art that depicted Jesus Christ reaching downward toward a sea of grasping hands.
 But, perhaps worrying that the image was scaring off heathen fans, it was quickly replaced with a painting of Dylan onstage blowing into a harmonica.